WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 ##### Deploying to Lambda service

 - you **do not have to store your artifacts in s3 if you are using CodeCommit**

+* you can either use **traffic shifting** or **canary deployment**

+- with **canary deployment** the traffic is **shifted in TWO increments**.
+So if you see something like `LambdaCanary10Percent10Minutes` that means that the lambda will be taking 10% of the traffic for 10 minutes, then ALL traffic will be shifted to it.

 ##### Validation hooks